HendrixS9377/HendrixS9377.github.io/content/authors/admin/_index.md

     date_end: 2024-06-27
     summary: |
       **Undergraduate Course**
-      - Assisted in teaching *Game Theory*, focusing on foundational concepts such as zero-sum and non-zero-sum games, Nash equilibrium, and Shapley value.
-      - Conducted 8 recitation sessions and review lessons to reinforce theoretical understanding and problem-solving skills.
-      - Supported students through Q&A, example walkthroughs.
+      - Assisted the professor in teaching *Electronic Circuits and Systems*, with weekly recitation.
+      - Received a certificate of *University Excellent Student Teaching Assistant*.
+      - Since I'm not a bad lecturer, I reap the rewards of my classmates' boba milk tea.

   - position: Research Fellow
-    company_name: Yangtze Delta Region Institute
+    company_name: Zhejiang Yangtze Delta Region Institute
     company_url:
     company_logo: ''
     date_start: 2025-06-01
     date_end: 2025-08-30
     summary: |
-      **Current Research**
-      - Organized over 20 class activities, including hiking, short trips, and experience-sharing sessions with seniors.
-      - Coordinated a group graduation photo session for more than 260 students across the college.
-      - Led a long-term volunteer activity at the school hospital, providing patient directions for 200 service hours.
+      **Current Research, cooperation with supervisor Prof. Zhongxiang Shen, Fellow, IEEE.**
+      - Investigate the integration of Frequency-Selective Surfaces (FSS) and Reconfigurable Intelligent Surfaces (RIS) to enhance the autonomy and adaptability of complex physical systems through improved electromagnetic environment control.
+      - Full-time offline internship.
+Anyone can have a guess on the corresponding uni lol.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`